 The front page of your dashboard can be read from top to bottom and will include your overall engagement score.
 Peakon uses average scores and eNPS when calculating scores.
 After a couple of rounds, you’ll be able to see how scores are trending and which drivers have the biggest impact on engagement.
 To provide context to your score, your team score will be benchmarked against your company’s average score.
 To adjust for varying demographics, a true benchmark will be applied to your score to make any necessary adjustments.

-Check out our Data analysis & Reporting section, for more detailed guides on how to review your data.
+Check out our Manager Dashboard section for more detailed guides on how to review your data.

 Step 2: Respond

 Interacting with comments on Peakon has been proven to lead to higher participation rates.
 Letting employees know they’ve been heard, ensures continued participation and higher quality feedback.
 Use one of the four acknowledgments or reply with a conversation to close the feedback loop and help guide your action planning.
 See Engaging in conversations with employees for more information on how to initiate conversations and Acknowledging comments.